 Chicken nesting boxes are for laying eggs and hatching eggs, but what do your hens need to be happy?
-We'll share tips for building cozy nest boxes, locating your nests, and having enough space for all your chickens.
+We'll share tips for building cozy nest boxes, positioning your nests, and having enough space for all your chickens.

 - Chicken Nesting Boxes